Monday, April 30, 2007

 response to Turrell's work

+I thought it was fascinating.
+Although I wasn't quite clear on what exactly he did with light.
+I think the flaw is in the video made about him and his work because it didn't quite explain what he was doing it was more about him and his fascination with light.
 I wasn't sure if he was filming the sun's path or something like that.
 I did think the very first project of his was interesting, the one that was like a light tunnel at the MFA in Houston, it was intersting seeing people react to the light when it changed colors.